music-notation-swift/music-notation-core/docs/tuplets.md

 ## Implementation Details
 ### Indexing for `replaceNote`
 We will need to use a similar method used in other places to have an expanded set of indexes to get to each note.
 Please see [design doc](https://github.com/drumnkyle/music-notation-swift/blob/master/docs/indexing-methodolgy.md).
 This is needed because there can be compound tuplets and we want to be able to replace a single note with either a `Note` or `Tuplet`.
 Therefore, we need to be able to index into a single note even if it is within a compound `Tuplet`.

+The `Tuplet` will have its own indexes and the `Measure` will get the indexes for a `Tuplet` for its purposes.

+This one will differ a bit, because you can have a `Tuplet` that contains `Tuplet`s.

+**Open**: Still figuring out how to represent this case.

 ## Other API Changes
 ### NoteCollection